-NEW - Jungle Giants (The), Quiet Ferocity LP
+NEW - Jungle Giants (The), Quiet Ferocity LPAMP008

 The Jungle Giants have mastered their sound with more upbeat melodies and creative risks culminating in a captivating third album.
 With enthusiastic, thriving drums, surrounded by pounding bass lines, and shimmering guitars juxtaposed with peaceful vocals, Quiet Ferocity is an apt name for the album.